PRBonn/SHINE_mapping/README.md

 2. The feature octree is built mainly according to `leaf_vox_size`, `tree_level_world` and `tree_level_feat`. `leaf_vox_size` represents the size of the leaf voxel size in meter. `tree_level_world` and `tree_level_feat` represent the total tree level and the tree levels with latent feature codes, respectively. `tree_level_world` should be large enough to gurantee all the map data lies inside the cube with the size `leaf_vox_size**(tree_level_world+1)`.

 3. SHINE Mapping supports both the offline batch mapping and the incremental sequential mapping.
 For incremental mapping, one can either load a fixed pre-trained decoder from the batching mapping on a similar dataset (set `load_model: True`) or train the decoder for `freeze_after_frame` frames on-the-fly and then freeze it afterwards (set `load_model: False`).
 The first option would lead to better mapping performance.

+4. You can use the `mc_vis_level` parameter to have a trade-off between the scene completion and the exact measurement accuracy.
+This parameter indicate at which level of the octree the marching cubes reconstruction would be conducted.
+The larger the value of `mc_vis_level` (but not larger than `tree_level_feat`), the more scene completion ability you would gain.
+And with the small value, SHINE mapping would only reconstruct the part with actual measurements without filling the holes.

 </details>